racherb/dayendar/README.md

 ```

-To see more examples run explore the "examples" folder of the project or simply run:
+To see more examples, explore the "examples" folder of the project or simply run:

 ```bash
 cargo run --example <example_name>